 - Students who have completed testing may turn in the test materials and leave the testing site.

-For the December 2021 STAAR EOC administration, OOD and OOS examinees must register online.
-The OOD and OOS test site directory with the list of participating campuses can be found online on the registration form.
-The specific dates and times for each assessment can be found on the registration form as well.
+For the December 2022 STAAR EOC administration, OOD and OOS examinees must register online.
+The OOD and OOS test site directory with the list of participating campuses and specific dates and times for each assessment can be found online on the registration form.
+This form will be available starting October 10, 2022.

 The Texas Assessments of Knowledge and Skills (TAKS) tests are no longer being administered.
 Former TAKS examinees (including former Texas Assessment of Knowledge and Skills (TAAS) and Texas Educational Assessment of Minimal Skills (TEAMS) examinees) can take the appropriate State of Texas Assessments of Academic Readiness (STAAR®) test.
 STAAR may be used as an alternate assessment to meet graduation testing requirements for former TAKS, TAAS, and TEAMS examinees.

-December 2021 STAAR EOC OOD and OOS registration window opens on Monday, October 11, 2021.
-Registration deadline for the June assessments is Friday, October 29, 2021 .
+The December 2022 STAAR EOC OOD and OOS registration window opens on Monday, October 10, 2022.
+Registration deadline for the December assessments is Friday, October 28, 2022.
+The registration link will be posted on October 10, 2022.

 The assessments will be administered as follows: